apache/cordova-blackberry/README.md

 __Q: When I use the PhoneGap [Camera.getPicture API](http://docs.phonegap.com/phonegap_camera_camera.md.html#camera.getPicture) on my device, the camera never returns to my application.
 Why does this happen?__

 __A:__ PhoneGap uses a JavaScript Extension to invoke the native camera application so the user can take a picture.
 When the picture is taken, PhoneGap will close the native camera application by emulating a key injection (pressing the back/escape button).
 On a physical device, users will have to set permissions to allow the application to simulate key injections.
 Setting application permissions is device-specific.
 On a Storm2 (9550), for example, select the BlackBerry button from the Home screen to get to All Applications screen, then Options > Applications > Your Application.
 Then select Edit Default Permissions > Interactions > Input Simulation and set it to 'Allow'.
 Save your changes.

+__Q: None of the PhoneGap APIs are working, why is that?__

+__A:__ You probably need to update your plugins.xml file in the root of your application.